Last Saturday, I had the honor of speaking at the NYC Vegetarian Food Festival.

 What does all this mean?
 To me, this means you can perform just as well without eating animal protein as you can with it.
 It doesn’t necessarily mean you can perform better; that probably depends on the individual.

-But if better athletic performance is your goal, it means that a plant-based diet is worth as much consideration as any other.
+But if better performance is your goal, it means that a plant-based diet for athletes is worth as much consideration as any other.

 So now that that’s out of the way…